-- Zack is an MD/PhD student in the Neuroscience Graduate Program, co-mentored by Carissa Cascio (Psychiatry) and Tiffany Woynaroski (Hearing & Speech).
-His research is primarily concerned with developing better measurements of sensory reactivity in adults with autism, with a particular interest in decreased tolerance to sounds (hyperacusis).
+- Zack is an MD/PhD candidate in Neuroscience and Hearing & Speech Sciences, co-mentored by Tiffany Woynaroski and Carissa Cascio.
+He is also openly autistic and serves as a member of the newly-formed International Society for Autism Research (INSAR) Autistic Researcher Committee.
+Zacks research is primarily concerned with developing better measurements of sensory reactivity in autistic adults, with a particular interest in decreased tolerance to everyday sounds (hyperacusis and misophonia).
 By studying the subjective experiences and underlying physiology of sensory reactivity, he hopes to work towards developing effective treatments and workplace accommodations that would make noisy environments more accessible to autistic adults.

 - Assistant Professor of Psychiatry and Behavioral Sciences, VUMC